CrowdSec WAF on Kubernetes

 - Reports to LAPI, IP gets banned

-- Future requests from that IP are blocked immediately
+- Future requests from that IP get blocked immediately

 Issue 1: PostgreSQL StatefulSet not created

-CrowdSec docs recommend PostgreSQL for production (instead of default SQLite).
-Used Zalando postgres-operator.
+CrowdSec docs recommend PostgreSQL for production instead of the default SQLite.
+I used Zalando postgres-operator.

-Created the PostgreSQL CR in crowdsec namespace.
+Created the PostgreSQL CR in the crowdsec namespace.
 Nothing happened.
 Operator logs showed:

 {"cluster-name":"crowdsec/crowdsec-postgres","msg":"pod disruption budget ... created"}